effector/effector/docs/api/effector-react/Gate.md

 ### `status`

-Boolean store which show if given store is mounted.
+Boolean store which show if given gate is mounted.

 #### Returns